I’ve managed to write a long essay on Trinidad without mentioning cricket, rum, or the steelpan. Can I be forgiven for that?

 The Plantation Economy in Trinidad

-Trinidad was colonized by the Spanish in 1592.
+Well before the arrival of Subcontinental labor, Trinidad was colonized by the Spanish in 1592.
 A backwater for much of the next 200 years, it passed into British control in 1797.
-By then there were also many French, who were perhaps the worst slavers on the island.
+By then there were also many French slavers, known to be the worst on the island.
 Despite the rights-of-man and other humanistic ideas then rising in Europe, the colonial French and the British remained enthusiastic slave traders.
-Hundreds of Africans were enslaved and taken to Trinidad each year just to replenish their high mortality from a brutal regime of work and disease-prone living conditions on sugar plantations; tens of thousands were imported over time.
-Children over age six were made to work.
-Corporal punishment was used—the master could administer up to 39 strokes for an infraction.
+Hundreds of Africans were enslaved and taken to Trinidad each year just to replenish diminishing numbers due to the brutal regime of work and disease-prone living conditions on sugar plantations.
+Over the dacades, tens of thousands were imported.
+Children over the age of six were made to work.
+Corporal punishment was widely used—the master could administer up to 39 strokes for an infraction.
 Errant slaves were also disciplined in jails via flogging and torture; some were even mutilated or executed.
-In 1801, a negro slave owned by one Mr. Patrice was accused of witchcraft and burned alive at the stake.
+In 1801, a Negro slave owned by Mr. Patrice was accused of witchcraft and burned alive at the stake.
 The slaves resisted in myriad ways and occasionally poisoned their masters, which then led to worse reprisals—tortures, hangings, and burnings—with decapitated heads sometimes hoisted at the entrance of plantations to intimidate other slaves.

-In 1802, there were close to 200 sugar estates in Trinidad, with 2,261 whites, 5,275 free coloreds, and 19,709 slaves; the Caribs and the Arawaks had been more than decimated—their estimated pre-Columbian population of 40,000 had fallen to about 1,000.
-When at last the British government announced a ban on the transatlantic slave trade starting in 1807, the colonists protested bitterly.
-A slave owners’ petition to the King and British Lords called it ‘a vexatious and most injurious interference with the authority of the master over his slave’.
-But slaves continued to be bought and sold within the Caribbean islands.
-Slavery itself persisted in Trinidad until 1838; the slave owners demanded and received compensation from the British government for the ‘loss of their property’, which equaled the average market value of each slave in the preceding years.
+In 1802, there were close to 200 sugar estates in Trinidad, with 2,261 whites, 5,275 free coloreds, and 19,709 slaves.
+By this point, the local Caribs and Arawaks had been decimated, their estimated pre-Columbus population of 40,000 having fallen to about 1000.
+When at last the British government announced a ban on the transatlantic slave trade starting in 1807, the estate owners protested bitterly, with a petition calling the move ‘a vexatious and most injurious interference with the authority of the master over his slave’.
+In fact, slaves continued to be bought and sold within the Caribbean islands, and slavery itself persisted in Trinidad until the late 1830s.
+A that point, the slave owners demanded and received compensation from the British government for the ‘loss of their property’, which equaled the average market value of each slave.
+Among these slave owners in Guyana were the Booker Brothers, whose descendants would later institute the Booker Prize in literature.

 After their emancipation, most slaves promptly left the plantations to become small holders, or to work in cities like Port of Spain, engaging in small trades in cloth, tobacco, fishing, and semi-skilled labor.
 The few who stayed back now demanded higher wages and worked fewer hours.
-This was clearly anathema to the planters, who worried about production, profit, and losing out to the beet sugar produced in Europe itself.
+The planters worried about production, profit, and losing out to the beet sugar produced in Europe itself.
 The whole plantation economy and the colonial enterprise risked collapse.
 Too much capital had been invested—including in sugar factories with steam engines, ports, and other infrastructure—to let this happen.
 Something had to be done to secure a cheap, reliable, and easily managed pool of laborers.

 Well, thought some in the British government, how about getting laborers from Asia?
 They turned to China at first and brought 2,500 Chinese to Trinidad.
 But the long voyage proved too expensive, and the Chinese authorities required a return ticket guarantee.
 In Trinidad, the Chinese mortality rate was high; many bought out their indenture and moved to other trades—a disaster from the planters’ standpoint.
 The British then turned to their own colony of India, which had regions with a climate similar to Trinidad’s and millions of poor peasants, who, the British surmised, had better odds of surviving tropical diseases.